alixvox/CraftMap/README.md

 ## Installation

-## Requirements:
+### Requirements

-1. Install Python and Pip.
+1. Install Python and pip within a terminal or command prompt.

-2. Open a Terminal or Command Prompt and change into your .minecraft saves folder.
+2. Navigate into your Minecraft folder.

+   For Windows:
 ### Default Windows location
 ```
 cd C:\Users\[username]\AppData\Roaming\.minecraft\saves\